Jotace5/h24_cloud_project/h24_ml_model/ml_model - tabular_extractor/README.md

       This folder contains an example file used to understand the functioning of the model and the confidence obtained in the extracted data.

    - **output_analysis**
       In this folder, you will find `extraction_analysis.py`.
+This Python script is designed to convert JSON data extracted from a document analysis process into a structured CSV format.
+The JSON data is assumed to contain information about specific days, professionals, and their signatures extracted from a set of documents

 ## Example Usage
 Here's an example of how to use the script: